The Mori-Zwanzig formulation of deep learning: Composition and transfer operators for neural networks

-Other cases where $\bm M$ is not square can be handled similarly \cite{Papoulis,Khuri}.
-By following the same procedure, it is possible also to derive the transition density for the general neural network model \eqref{discrete_sys}.
+which yields } Other cases where $\bm M_n(\bm x_n)$ is not a square matrix can be handled similarly \cite{Papoulis,Khuri}. {Finally, consider the neural network model with random weights and biases \eqref{NNrandomweights}.
+The one-layer transition density in this case can be expressed as

+where $p(\bm Z_n,\bm z_n)$ is the joint PDF of the weight matrix and bias vector in the $n$-th layer. }

 \vs